4 easy ways to enrol on your course

-Many courses, up to Level 2, are free for learners receiving some work related benefits or those employed/self-employed who earn less than £16,009.50 annual gross salary (regardless of number of hours worked).
+Many courses, up to Level 2, are free for learners receiving some work related benefits.
 You can book your assessment for qualification courses online but will need to enrol in person and bring in evidence of benefits.

 Students on a low-income or income-related benefits, requiring financial support, can apply to our Learner Support Fund for assistance with fees, childcare costs and other course related costs, including travel.
-There are also Advanced Learner Loans for Level 3+ qualifications.
+There may also be limited funds available through Advanced Learner Loans for Level 3+ qualifications.
+All subject to availability.

 Pay by Instalments

 Call our Student Services team or drop-in to the college to enrol and pay by instalments:

 - Courses that are 11 to 15 weeks long may be paid in two instalments.

 - Courses 16 weeks and over, or 32 hours and above, may be paid in three instalments.
 In all such cases the accreditation fee will be taken where appropriate at the first instalment stage.